christianaistleitner/cloud-computing-project/DOCUMENTATION.md

-Note: A Service can map any incoming port to a targetPort.
-By default and for convenience, the targetPort is set to the same value as the port field.
+Note: A Service can map any incoming `port` to a `targetPort`.
+By default and for convenience, the `targetPort` is set to the same value as the `port` field.

 ```
 apiVersion: v1